geekusa/search_catalog/README.md

 This README file constitutes the documenation for the app and will be kept upto date on [Github](https://github.com/geekusa/search_catalog/blob/master/README.md) as well as on the Splunkbase page.

 ### Release Notes
 Minor fix to welcome screen.
 Added most\_populated\_filter.csv to act as place to drop in fields to not include in the Most Populated Fields panel.
 Fixed opening result count.
-Update to dashboard filenames to allow generated dashboards to have the same basename.
+Update to dashboard filenames to allow generated dashboards to have the same basename and punctuation.